Home renovations

 Key Takeaways

-• Renovate if your home is structurally sound, has unique features, or you’re on a tighter budget
+• Renovate if your home is structurally sound, has unique features, or you’re working within a more controlled investment range

-• Rebuild if your home is deteriorating, needs major layout changes, or you want full control of the design
+• Rebuild if your home is deteriorating, needs major structural changes, or you want full control of the design

-• Consider costs, timelines, approvals, lifestyle goals, and long-term return on investment
+• Consider specification level, site complexity, approvals, lifestyle goals, and long-term return on investment

 • Always consult with experienced Brisbane-based builders to guide your decision-making